-Four Principia undergraduates—Brandon McKee and Travis Sherwood and juniors Maddie Charles and Ashley Argo—presented research papers at the annual meeting of the Illinois Political Science Association (IPSA).
+Four Principia undergraduates—Brandon McKee, Travis Sherwood, Maddie Charles and Ashley Argo—presented research papers at the annual meeting of the Illinois Political Science Association (IPSA).
 Professor Ira Smolensky of the Political Science Department at Monmouth College, read each of the research papers and provided a professional critique after the presentations to an audience of political science professors and graduate students, who then discussed the presentations.

 This process, known as peer review, can be intense for young scholars, but Principia’s undergraduates fared so well that Professor Chris Newman, incoming editor of the Illinois Political Science Review, asked if the association could look forward to a similar panel next year.